close-dev-team/partner-sdk-php/README.md

 ## Features

 * Provides a very easy way to communicate with our [partner API][partner-api-doc] for all of the supported endpoints.
+This means that we always fetch the correct data based on your API credentials.
 * It is built on the latest software, with the highest security standards and following the [PSR conventions][PSR].
 * We use [Guzzle][guzzle] to generate these requests and we make use of its technology (async requests, middlewares, etc.).
+* We provide a data structure of our domain that can be easily used by external PHP applications.
 * We give back clear responses and exceptions in case something doesn't go as expected.

 ## Contributing

-We work hard to provide a high-quality and useful SDK for our AWS services, and we greatly value feedback and contributions from our community.
+If you have ideas on how to improve our SDK, don't hesitate to [open an issue][open-issue] and let us know!
+If you already have code ready that would help us improve our system, you are free to [open a PR][open-pr].
+All the extra help is highly appreciated!

 ## Resources